run-ai/docs/docs/admin/workloads/inference-overview.md

 The Minimum and Maximum number of replicas can be configured as part of the autoscaling configuration.

 Auto Scaling also supports a scale to 0 policy with _Throughput_ and _Concurrency_ metrics, meaning that given enough time under the target threshold, the number of replicas will be scaled down to 0.
-This has the benefit of conserving resources at the risk delay from "cold start" of the model when traffic resumes.
+This has the benefit of conserving resources at the risk of delay from "cold starting" the model when traffic resumes.

 ## See Also